cdkintz/aps-buildingconnected-developer-access-tutorial/README.md

 - `test` (for developers)
 - `alpha` (for partners)

-To make an API call to a non-production environment, include the headers “x-bc-mode: [environment name]”.
+To make an API call to a non-production environment, include the headers “x-bc-mode: test” for the test environment and `x-ads-target-server: alpha` for the partner environment.

 ### Example Call for Developers without a BuildingConnected Account